Please don't forget to read Usage part of each element.

 Success criterion 1.4.3 Contrast

-White, grey and black grey are considered as canvas.
+Grey and black are considered as canvas.
 It enables our colours to stand out.

 There is 5 grey possibilities, who can be used as background colors or in particular to compose assets elements.

-Secondary colors can further enrich our communications.
+Extra colors can further enrich our communications.
 They play a supporting role and can help where additional colors are required.
-They can never be used standalone, but always in combination with the primary purple (most often in a gradient).

-The usage of secondary colors is defined by segment to follow brand identity.
+For Proximus theme, the usage of extra colors is defined by segment to follow brand identity.
 The color intensity decreases as follows along the Business Units.

 Yellow and Almond are part of our secondary colors but considered as level 2 and tend to give less desirable results.
 Please avoid to use them or use it with parsimony.